mcaliman/mcaliman.github.io/_posts/en/programming/2023-09-23-introduction-machine-learning.md

 tags: [ai, machine-learning, en]
 ---

 Machine learning is a branch of artificial intelligence that deals with developing algorithms that can learn from data without being explicitly programmed.
-In other words, machine learning allows computers to learn from information without being provided with precise instructions.
+In other words, machine learning enables computers to learn from data without explicit instructions.

 Machine learning is a powerful technology that can be used to solve a wide range of problems, including: